 RELIGION AND ETHICS (R AND E)

-What makes things special? – First of all pupils will consider what is meant by Religion and Ethics.
+Pupils will consider what is meant by Religion and Ethics.
 Pupils will then have the opportunity to share things they have already learned and to think about things that are special to them.
-Pupils will look at special stories, celebrations and people and follow some children on their own special visits too.
+Pupils will look at special stories, celebrations and people.
 They will use key questions to help them to join in discussions and write down their ideas.

 Design Crafts is aimed at developing the design and practical skills in young Designer Makers across the student pathways.
 Promoting a culture of creativity that will provide opportunities for engagement in the community and encourage skills to support wellbeing and independence (appropriate to student pathways) into adult life.
 The projects change yearly as we take current opportunities and respond to design briefs as they occur.